Pedro de Toledo (viceroy of Naples): Viceroy of Naples

 Don Pedro ruled harshly.
 In 1542 he closed the Accademia Pontaniana.
 He instituted summary execution for petty theft on public streets and made it a capital crime to go armed at night in the city.
 He was ruthless in dealing with feudal barons in the countryside and encouraged their moving into the city within reach of a central authority.
 This breaking-up of land holdings began a trend to urbanization as both the landed class and the landless peasant class poured into Naples.
 By 1550, the population of 200,000 was second only to Paris in all of Europe.
 Within the city, he centralized administration, moving all courts onto the same premises, the Castel Capuano, also known as the "Vicaria".

 Don Pedro is remembered as the viceroy who tried without success to institute the Spanish Inquisition in Naples, in 1547.
 When the announcement of the Inquisition finally came in May 1547, the protest was immediate, turning violent very quickly.
 It was not a "popular" revolution, but rather a revolt by many of the landed nobility in and around Naples and Salerno, property owners who knew that the Inquisition had a reputation for confiscating the wealth and property of those whom it questioned.
 Additionally his Jewish chief financier Samuel Abravanel along with his wife Benvenida, may have had some influence on him, in regards to ending his aspirations of an Inquisition.

 Don Pedro, upon the order of the emperor Charles V, backed down and the Inquisition was called off.
 In 1552, Charles V calmed the populace further by sending Toledo off to Siena to handle a local problem.
 The viceroy died in Florence, where one of his daughters, Eleanor of Toledo was duchess consort of Medici the following year.

 Don Pedro's reputation as a city-builder has stood the test of time.
 The city of Naples still bears his stamp in countless places.
-He was supposed to be entombed in the church of San Giacomo degli Spagnoli in Naples, but his sudden death in Florence meant he was buried in the Cathedral of Florence then.
+He was supposed to be entombed in the church of San Giacomo degli Spagnoli in Naples, but his sudden death in Florence meant that he was buried there, in the Cathedral of Florence.